tasmota/docs/docs/Blinds-and-Shutters.md

 ### using Servo Motor (Servo)
 Servo controlled by PWM pulses.
 The angle to which the servo should be set is regulated by the pulse width.
-To operate a servo requires signal uses EN (enable), DIR (direction), PLS (Pulse) for controls.
+To operate a servo requires signal uses EN (enable) and PLS (Pulse) for controls rotation angl.

+The servo has no direction of rotation (clockwise or counterclockwise), but only the rotation angle of the output shaft. `Relay2` only shows the direction of rotation - `DIR` (direction), but does not control it.
 Supports a maximum of four shutters simultaneously with one servo per shutter.

 More information about servo control can be read in [wikipedia](https://en.wikipedia.org/wiki/Servo_control)